monte-language/monte/docs/source/taste.rst

 .. sidebar:: Expression Languages

-    Unlike Python, Haskell, and C, which use a mix of statements and expressions, Monte is an expression language, like Scheme.
-So ``def body…`` is an expression with a value, just like string literals and method calls.
+    Unlike Python and C, which use a mix of statements and expressions, Monte is an expression language, like Scheme.
+So ``def body := …`` is an expression with a value, just like string literals and method calls.

 The expression inside the call to ``traceln(…)`` does string interpolation, similar to Perl, Ruby, and bash.
 It is a :ref:`quasiliteral<quasiliteral>`